marinayasinsky/portfolio/README.md

 ## Wireframe

 The wireframe for this project was created using Figma.
-The wireframe was designed to provide a visual representation of the website's layout and features.

 <img src="./src/assets/Portfolio.jpg" alt="Portfolio Wireframe" width="500"/>